 Strong company culture is something everyone can buy into, and by offering something different to your competitors, you’re more likely to lure top tech talent through your doors rather than diverting them to another organization.

-Employees of all levels drive a hard bargain when it comes to job offers, development opportunities and the chance to progress their career.
+Employees of all levels drive a hard bargain when it comes to job offers, development opportunities, and the chance to progress their careers.
 Everyone likes to receive some sort of recognition for going that extra mile.